d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 you are not merely optimizing a predictive model---you are typically providing a tool that will be used to (partially or fully) automate decisions.
-This technical systems can impact the lives of individuals subject to the resulting decisions.
+These technical systems can impact the lives of individuals subject to the resulting decisions.
 The leap from considering predictions to decisions raises not only new technical questions,